 4.3 Text Mining

+Rapidly increasing wolume of digitized text made text mining approach a valuable methodological step for innnovation research (Antons et al., 2020; Gök et al., 2019; see also Ramage et al., 2009).
 The objective of our text mining approach is to identify and categorise social innovation related projects in SSH and adjacent disciplines that are involved in transdisciplinary research led by scholars from the field of social sciences and humanities.
 These will be determined – and aligned with the client’s interest - in the early stages of this overall methodological step (see below).
 For this research we need an effective and reliable methodological approach to analyse a large text corpus.
 In fact, however, we start with a limited corpus, because we want to train and validate the methodology first, before we suggest a roll-out or not, depending on the robustness of the approach.
 A roll-out to further data, however, is not within the scope of our project.
 Thus, we consider this research step rather as a development of a methodological prototype.

 The selected text mining methods address this issue with a semi-supervised analytical process.
 Initially conceptualised parameters will be finalised after a discussion with the SNSF.